 The writers tend to be strongly patient centric, being the voice of the communities that they represent online.
 Chronic illness blogs are a lifeline for so many, and the communities built around them are positive spaces where readers can be heard, informed, and inspired.

-There are so many excellent blogs in the chronic illness niche, and so it’d be impossible to include them all here.
-That being said, I’ve done my best to curate this list of popular, successful blogs that are creating seriously quality content…Currently reading: 34 Best Chronic Illness Blogs To Read In 2020 Click To Tweet
+There are so many excellent blogs in the niche, and we’ve curated this list of popular, successful blogs that are creating seriously quality content…Currently reading: 34 Best Chronic Illness Blogs To Read In 2020 Click To Tweet

 1. Melissa Vs Fibromyalgia